 Time and again, we come across clients that tend to ask (or not ask) the right questions when it comes to risk and loss or damage of goods.
 This usually comes with the assumption that someone else took care of it.
 How often do we hear our clients say, “Purchasing takes care of it…”, “the Sales department has a process for that…”, “don’t worry, trade compliance is in charge of all of that…”.
 More often than not, the shipment gets to where it should go without any problems, which sometimes leads to neglecting some details on the next shipment.
 On that rare occasion that there is an issue with a shipment, all parties involved would be best served if attention to details, including Incoterms® Rules are well defined.

 In this interview, I talked to Arthur O’Meara, a seasoned trade compliance expert and consultant for many years.
 Arthur is trained by the source of the Incoterms® Rules and has been providing training in this and other trade compliance matters for twenty years.
-He recently authored a book on Incoterms® Rules that you can get from our marketplace (www.GlobalTrainingCenter.com) and has also created a unique method to teaching Incoterms® Rules using a strategic approach which attendees are sure to embrace.
+He has authored a book on Incoterms® Rules that you can get on our International Trade Books page and has also created a unique method to teaching Incoterms® Rules using a strategic approach which attendees are sure to embrace.

 Global Training Center: What is your background?

 Arthur O’Meara: I began in this field as an entry writer more than 20 years ago.
 I worked in a multinational environment at the North American HQ for Bosch, starting in import compliance, then eventually becoming responsible for supply chain security for North America.
 I finished my career at Bosch as the Export Control Officer and Empowered Official.
 I am a Licensed Customs Broker with an MBA from DePaul University in Chicago.

 GTC: How did you get started with Incoterms®?